 Results

-Results from the experiment conducted on management of wilt disease of acid lime under field conditions of natural infection revealed the efficacy of different fungicides and some bio-agents with organic amendment tested in reducing the disease Among the different treatments tested, all the treatments significantly reduced the per cent root rotting compared to control.
+Results from the experiment conducted on management of wilt disease of acid lime under field conditions revealed the efficacy of different fungicides and some bio-agents with organic amendment tested in reducing the disease.
+Among the different treatments tested, all the treatments significantly reduced the per cent root rotting compared to control.
 Drenching of carbendazim 50 WP @ 2 g/l was found to be significantly superior over other treatments in reducing the rotting of roots.
 Reduction in rotting of roots was the highest in trees drenched with carbendazim 50 WP@ 2 g/l (59.45%) followed by drenching of propiconazole 25 EC@ 2 ml/l (53.67%) which was on par with drenching of tebuconazole 250 EC @ 2 ml /l (51.96 %) (Table 1; fig.1).

 Among the bio-agents, Soil application of neem cake @ 10 kg/plant and FYM enriched with Trichoderma harzianum @ 30 kg/plant was found to be effective in reducing percentage root rotting (36.50) followed by treatment with neem cake at 10 kg /tree with FYM enriched with Trichoderma and Paecilomyces at 30 kg /plant (30.14 %) (Table 1; fig.1).